-Bottoms: The length of dresses, skirts, or shorts shall be appropriate in length. (the tips of fingertips is a good guideline to follow) No short shorts, dresses or skirts shorter than mid-thigh.
+Bottoms: The length of dresses, skirts, or shorts shall be appropriate in length.
+No short shorts, dresses, or skirts shorter than mid-thigh.
 Pants should be worn at the waist or top of the hips.
-Spandex, tight-fitting pants or yoga pants will be permitted; however, they should only be worn by students when the tops meet the same height standards as the shorts, dresses, or skirts.
+Spandex, tight-fitting pants or yoga pants will be permitted; however, they should only be worn by students when the tops meet the same height standards as shorts, dresses, or skirts.
 Underwear or bare skin is not to show at any time.

 Headgear: No headgear, including hoods, are to be worn in the school from the time the student enters the building until they leave the building at the end of the regular school day.
-Headgear includes, but is not limited to: baseball caps, bandanas and hats.
+Headgear includes, but is not limited to baseball caps, bandanas and hats.